Line S7 (Milan suburban railway service): Route

 Line S7, a radial route, heads initially in an northeasterly direction from Milan to Monza.
 From there, after Villasanta it turns north-west - away from the main railway to Lecco/Bergamo - and then, after Carate, turns north-east to Lecco.
-The travel takes 1h39'.
+The travel takes 1h36'.

 History

 The route was activated on 14 December 2014, substituting the former R19 regional service.
-It is the sole line of the suburban service which runs on a section with a single track without electrification, so it is the sole line with a single ride per hour.
+It is the sole line of the suburban service which runs on a section with a single track without electrification (line S9 also runs on a minor single track section, though it is completely electrified), so it is the sole line with a single ride per hour, running half-hourly only in peak hours and in the peak direction (Milan in the morning, Lecco in the evening).

 Stations

 The stations on the S7 are as follows (stations with a coloured background are within the municipality of Milan):